shnurkovoleksandr-hash/quantapilot/docs/50_nonfunctional.md

 - **Timeouts:** Each agent call specifies a timeout (e.g. 180 s for code generation).
 Orchestrator steps have global timeouts and can be resumed.
 - **Run statuses:** Runs progress through statuses (`queued`, `running`, `ok`, `error`, `canceled`).
 Runs can be paused and resumed without loss of state.
 - **Service Level Objectives:** The factory aims to complete documentation generation within minutes and a full milestone within hours.
 These objectives inform timeouts and budgets.
+- **SLO Windows and Escalations:** Rolling 30-day window for SLO aggregation with hourly evaluation cycles.
+Error budget policy implements "warn ≥50%, freeze ≥100%" thresholds, corresponding to the adopted policy for feature development control.

 ## Security / Privacy